 The pharmaceutical industry is expected to witness the highest CAGR, of more than 6.5%, during 2021–2030, in the market.
 Starches are used in the pharmaceutical industry as a tablet and capsule diluent, tablet and capsule disintegrant, excipient, and binder.
 Moreover, potato starches are utilized to create synthetic red blood cells that can carry oxygen.
 Thus, during the forecast period, these factors are likely to increase the demand for these starches for pharmaceutical applications.

 Prominent companies have been focused on strategic developments, such as product launches and acquisitions, to increase their footprints and create diversified product portfolios in the industrial starches market.
 For instance:

 In March 2021, Purity P 1002 pea starch and Vitessence Pulse 1853 pea protein isolate are two new additions to Ingredion Incorporated's plant-based portfolio, both manufactured at the company's new pea protein production plant in South Sioux City, Nebraska.

 In February 2021, Tate & Lyle PLC, a key provider of F&B ingredients and solutions in the world, acquired an 85% stake in Chaodee Modified Starch Co.
 Ltd., a Thai tapioca-modified food starch producer.

-Some of the major players operating in the market are Cargill Incorporated, Archer Daniels Midland Company, Ingredion Incorporated, Tate & Lyle PLC, Grain Processing Corporation, Roquette Frères, Tereos Group, Royal Cosun, and Altia Industrial.
+Some of the major players operating in the market are Cargill Incorporated, Archer Daniels Midland Company, Ingredion Incorporated, Tate & Lyle PLC, Grain Processing Corporation, Roquette Frères, Tereos Group, and Royal Cosun.